Oversupply is when your breasts produce more milk than your baby needs. This can be stressful for both you and your baby.

 Positioning and attachment

-Pay close attention to positioning and attaching your baby to your breast.
+Make sure you are positioning and attaching your baby correctly to your breast.

-Babies often do better with semi upright or upright positions such as the 'laid back' or 'koala hold' positions.
+Babies often do better with semi upright or upright positions, such as the laid-back position or koala hold.
 You may need to try different breastfeeding positions to see what works for you.

 When positioning your baby, be sure to get a deep attachment.
-This will make it easier for your baby to empty the breast and will stop them from taking in more wind.
+This will make it easier for your baby to empty the breast.
+It will also stop them from taking in more wind.

-Give your baby enough time to completely finish one breast before swapping to the second breast.
-With oversupply, babies tend to take only one side per feeding.
+Give your baby enough time to completely finish 1 breast before swapping to the second breast.
+With oversupply, babies tend to take only 1 side each feed.

 It is best not to express at all unless you are very engorged.
 Pump just enough to relieve the discomfort.